thecodecrate/python-pipeline/tests/spec-001-partial-classes-single.md

 # TCS1: A Convention for Partial Classes

-A partial class is a construct used to split a class definition across multiple source files.
+Partial classes are a construct used to split a class definition across multiple source files.

 Each partial class contains a section of the overall class definition.
 All parts are then combined into a single, complete class.